Governbit/Concept/README.md

 # Concept
 The concept of Governbit as an organization is to provide the citizens of a government the ability to report on their own beliefs and standings on governmental/political issues.
-That feedback from all of the users can then be reported on at large scale where it can be useful in decision making for politicians.
+That feedback from each user can then be reported on at large scale where it can be useful in decision making for politicians.

 Feedback from real-world policy results can be collected and fed back into the system, to allow the system to be aware and report on predictions vs. actuals.